-Smoking outcomes
+Smoking Outcomes

-We analysed, for the pooled data, the seven smoking abstinence outcomes reported in the two MiQuit RCTs.
-These included self-reported outcomes (seven-day point prevalence abstinence ["not even a puff"] i) at four weeks post baseline; ii) at late pregnancy; iii) at both follow ups; and iv) prolonged abstinence [no more than five cigarettes in total] between both follow ups), and outcomes with biochemical validation (seven-day point prevalence abstinence v) at late pregnancy; vi) at both follow ups [validated only at late pregnancy]; and vii) prolonged abstinence between both follow ups [validated only at late pregnancy]).
-Additionally, we used the self-reported number of quit attempts reported at late pregnancy (since baseline and lasting at least 24 hours) to categorize participants as viii) having made at least one quit attempt or not.
-A small number of participants who self-reported achieving a smoking abstinence outcome but who reported no quit attempt or were missing quit attempt data (N=12; 8 UC, 4 MiQuit) were reclassified as having made a quit attempt, as all participants were smoking at baseline.
+We analyzed, for the pooled data, the seven smoking abstinence outcomes reported in the two MiQuit RCTs.^{18,19} These included self-reported outcomes (7-day point prevalence abstinence ["not even a puff"] (i) at 4 weeks post-baseline; (ii) at late pregnancy; (iii) at both follow-ups; and (iv) prolonged abstinence [no more than five cigarettes in total] between both follow-ups), and outcomes with biochemical validation (7-day point prevalence abstinence (v) at late pregnancy; (vi) at both follow-ups [validated only at late pregnancy]; and (vii) prolonged abstinence between both follow-ups [validated only at late pregnancy]).
+Additionally, we used the self-reported number of quit attempts reported at late pregnancy (since baseline and lasting at least 24 h) to categorize participants as (viii) having made at least one quit attempt or not.
+A small number of participants who self-reported achieving a smoking abstinence outcome but who reported no quit attempt or were missing quit attempt data (N = 12;8 UC, 4 MiQuit) were re-classified as having made a quit attempt, as all participants were smoking at baseline.
 All eight outcomes are binary.
 As MiQuit aims to promote abstinence, smoking reduction was not investigated as an outcome.